 Here are the five most common disadvantages of coupons:

 - Coupons are costly.
 Think about it – every coupon that you use is money that doesn’t go in your pocket.
 Even more, you have to invest in the entire campaign, which presumes designing, printing, and marketing costs.

 - Coupons can cannibalize your profits.
 Interesting metaphor, right?
-Your products may be bought even if coupons didn’t exist by the same customers.
+Your products may be bought even without the coupons, by the same customers.
 Therefore, you may be losing money.
 To avoid this trouble, limit the promotions to one-time customers or exclusive buyers.